ameer1234567890/MeetKettle/PROGRESS.md

 13/04/2024, Kept back stats page for later development, Refactor duplicate code to utility functions, View password option in password fields
 14/04/2024, Recurring meetings
-15/04/2024, More work on recurring meetings
+15/04/2024, More work on recurring meetings 16/04/2024, Fixed: Crashes due to incorrect method of combining objects